smartbch/moeingads/docs/Benchmark-real-case.md

 $ time -v ./escchainbench runtx $BLKCOUNT |tee runtx.log
 ```

-First, `gents` generate blocks of random transactions and the `runtx` executes these transactions.
+First, `gentx` generates blocks of random transactions and then `runtx` executes these transactions.
+After this step, the data base's size is 264GB.

 On this 2018 MacBook, `runtx` takes 6133 seconds to execute the 5000\*32768=163840000​ transactions and the maximum resident set in DRAM is 7005MB.
-The TPS is 26714, which means 7 transactions for each account in one day.
-If each transaction costs 21000 gas (which is the intrinsic gas of an Ethereum transaction), then in 15 seconds 8.41491 billion (21000\*26714\*15 gas can be consumed.
+The TPS is 26714, which means averagely 7 transactions for each account in one day.
+If each transaction costs 21000 gas (the intrinsic gas of an Ethereum transaction), then in 15 seconds 8.41491 billion (21000\*26714\*15 gas can be consumed.

 The `time` command shows "Percent of CPU this job got" is 516%.
 Since the CPU can support 12 threads, there are still plenty of parallelism to be exploit, for example, the step 1 and 3 running in parallel with step 2.

-A block on Ethereum can consume at most 1250000 gas in 15 seconds.
+A block on Ethereum can consume at most 12.5 million gas in 15 seconds.
 So ESC chain is about 673 times faster than ethereum in payment.

-It can be expected that ESC chain runs much faster on a 2021 MacBook with [M1X processor](https://www.trustedreviews.com/news/apple-macbook-pro-2021-release-date-price-specs-and-design-4112058).
+It can be expected that ESC chain will run much faster on a 2021 MacBook with the 12-core [M1X processor](https://www.trustedreviews.com/news/apple-macbook-pro-2021-release-date-price-specs-and-design-4112058).

 #### Conclusion